tls-md/tls-md/TLS/Concepts/BASIS.md

 [[COMMON/RARE]]
 [DYNAMIC/STATIC]
 [GENERAL/SPECIFIC]
-1. The basic word is běn 本 "the trunk, the main part" (ant. mò 末 "marginal part") and this word refers to the crucial constituent of something in any sense.
+1. The basic word is běn [[本]] "the trunk, the main part" (ant. mò [[末]] "marginal part") and this word refers to the crucial constituent of something in any sense.
 [GENERAL], [STATIC]; [[COMMON]]
-2. Duān 端 "beginning" (ant. mò 末 "marginal part") is current in the meaning "initial crucial element, initiating fundamental property", and this is a very philosophial subtle word which conceives of what is crucial as dynamically affecting the rest.
+2. Duān [[端]] "beginning" (ant. mò [[末]] "marginal part") is current in the meaning "initial crucial element, initiating fundamental property", and this is a very philosophial subtle word which conceives of what is crucial as dynamically affecting the rest.
 [ABSTRACT], [DYNAMIC]
-3. Gēn 根 "the root from which things spring" (ant. miǎo 杪 "small twig") is often used together with běn 本, but can also by itself be used in metaphorical senses, but the word is much rarer than běn 本 in this meaning.
+3. Gēn [[根]] "the root from which things spring" (ant. miǎo [[杪]] "small twig") is often used together with běn [[本]], but can also by itself be used in metaphorical senses, but the word is much rarer than běn [[本]] in this meaning.
 [STATIC]
-4. Jī 基 is sometimes used in a literal sense of "foundation on which something rests", but the word is common in figurative senses as in "the solid foundations of the state".
+4. Jī [[基]] is sometimes used in a literal sense of "foundation on which something rests", but the word is common in figurative senses as in "the solid foundations of the state".
 [CONCRETE], [STATIC]
-5. Zōng 宗 is ethereal and always abstract, sometimes even purely semantic in meaning.
+5. Zōng [[宗]] is ethereal and always abstract, sometimes even purely semantic in meaning.
 [ABSTRACT], [STATIC]; [[RARE]]
-6. Yīn 因 (ant. guǒ 果 "result") is causal in meaning and emphasises the dynamic causal link between the yīn 因 and whatever is based on it.
+6. Yīn [[因]] (ant. guǒ [[果]] "result") is causal in meaning and emphasises the dynamic causal link between the yīn [[因]] and whatever is based on it.
 [GENERAL], [DYNAMIC]
 ## Modern Chinese Criteria
 根本